dothq/dot/README.md

 # dot
-dot is a tooling and building cli for dot browser
+dot is version control manager if you work with multiple version control systems

 ### Install